hcoles/pitest-site/quickstart/mutators.markdown

 Replaces int, short, long, char, float and double return values with 0.

-Pitest will filter out equivalent mutations to methods that are already hard coded to return 0.
+Pitest will filter out equivalent mutations to methods that are already hard-coded to return 0.